victorlap/laravel-approvable/README.md

 [![StyleCI](https://styleci.io/repos/80375034/shield?branch=master)](https://styleci.io/repos/80375034)
 [![Total Downloads][ico-downloads]][link-downloads]

-Easily add an approval process to any laravel model
+Easily add an approval process to any laravel model.

+## Description

+Laravel Approvable is a package which helps when you have certain models in your application that should be editable by users, but the fields that they edit need to be approved first.

-## Install
+## Installation

 Via Composer